Dinner at the Ritz

 Dinner at the Ritz is a 1937 British mystery romance film directed by Harold D. Schuster and starring David Niven, Annabella, and Paul Lukas.
-It was produced by the British branch of 20th Century Fox, and shot at Denham Studios.
+It was written by Roland Pertwee and Romney Brent, produced by the British branch of 20th Century Fox, and shot at Denham Studios.

 Synopsis

 The daughter of a banker is engaged to marry one of her father's colleagues.
 However, her father inadvertently discovers his soon-to-be son-in-law is in fact one of the men who have misappropriated his bank's funds.
 While confronting Baron de Beaufort, Mr. Racine is shot; his daughter refuses to believe that his death was a suicide.
 Traveling in disguise and helped by a fraud investigator, she tracks those among his colleagues who looted his bank.